Airport Hangar Types

 Description

 Roofed structures with open or partially open sides providing protection from sun and precipitation without full weather enclosure.
-Common in warm, dry climates.
+Common in warm, dry climates where full protection isn’t necessary year-round.

 Best For

-• Warm, dry climates where full enclosure isn’t necessary
+• Warm, dry climates where full enclosure isn’t justified by weather conditions

-• Temporary storage solutions while seeking permanent space
+• Temporary storage solutions while seeking permanent enclosed space

-• Locations where sun damage is the primary concern
+• Locations where UV damage is the primary concern rather than weather

 Typical Cost